mattfelten/front-end-questions/README.md

 * What size of teams have you worked on before?
 * Do you go to conferences or meetups?
 Which ones?
 * How do you stay current?
+* What type of designer do you want to be?
 * What's your ideal position?
 * What would you be excited to do here?
 * What do you think the future of your career will be?